SoutrikBandyopadhyay/soutrikbandyopadhyay.github.io/_pages/about.md

 ---

 Hi!
 I am Soutrik, Ph.D. student at the [Control and Automation Group](http://control.iitd.ac.in/) of [Indian Institute of Technology, Delhi](https://home.iitd.ac.in/).
+My research interests lie in the domain of Reinforcement Leaning for the control of Dynamical Systems.

 <!--